-Given the range of students' academic interests and the potential career options available with a B.KIN or B.P.H.E. degree, the third year curriculum will consist of various optional courses, of which students will be required to take two.
+Given the range of students' academic interests and the potential career options available with a BKin degree, the third year curriculum will consist of various optional courses, of which students will be required to take two.
 Consistent across courses will be a focus on the theory-practice nexus and the development of leadership skills for application beyond one's peers.
 Building on the knowledge and experiences gained in Years 1 and 2, principles of leadership and theoretical concepts specific to a particular application, students will develop abilities to use relevant tools and modalities to design, implement, and disseminate physical activity, exercise and/or instructional programs for specific applications and populations.
 Some examples of options include: physical activity and chronic disease, injury rehabilitation, aging, coaching, teaching, ergonomics, athletic performance, and adapted physical activity.